isomerpages/pa-eastcoast/_changi-simei/Sunbird Apollo.md

 meters, equivalent to 20 acres or 8 hectares.</p>
 <p>Sunbird Park is the heart of the estate, complete with a playground and
-two pavilions, it serves as a venue for many estate-wide functions such as the Mid-Autumn Festival Celebrations.</p>
+two pavilions, it serves as a venue for many estate-wide functions such as the Chinese New Year Celebrations, Mid-Autumn Festival and many more.</p>
 <p>Located as part of District 16, the estate is a preferred estate in the
-east side of Singapore due to its close proximity to facilities such as Changi International Airport, Singapore Expo, Changi Business Park, and best of all, 3 MRT Stations namely Upper Changi (DT34), Simei (EW3) and Expo (CG1|DT35) Station.
-Commuting to the Central Business District (CBD) takes about 20 minutes and it takes a mere 10 minutes to travel to the Changi International Airport via car or MRT.</p>
+east side of Singapore due to its close proximity to facilities such as Changi Airport, Singapore Expo, Changi Business Park and 3 MRT Stations namely Upper Changi (DT34), Simei (EW3) and Expo (CG1|DT35) Station.
+Commuting to the Central Business District (CBD) takes about 20 minutes and it takes a mere 10 minutes to travel to the Changi Airport via car or MRT.</p>
 <p>Sunbird-Apollo Estate has a good mix of double to triple&nbsp;storey&nbsp;semi-detached
 houses and terraces.
 She also houses a couple of walk-up apartments, namely Sunbird View and Apollo Gardens.</p>